 Becoming absorbed in a story also helps trainees to forget the day to day distractions that might otherwise interfere with the training process and leaves them more open to thinking differently.
 Learners can identify with characters (even fictional ones) and situations, and as part of this process question what they would do in a similar circumstance.

-This is a highly important step in the teaching of safe lift truck operating practices and helps ensure that learners are better prepared for future practical forklift training.
+This is a highly important step in the teaching of safe lift truck operating practices and helps ensure that learners are better prepared for future practical forklift and reach truck training.

 3. Digital storytelling suits all types of trainee lift truck operators